rathwell/clj-style/README.md

 `clj-style` does not offer complete whitespace removal, or any kind of minification.
 The only offering is to take advantage of `gaka`'s ability to turn off the indenting feature, removing a little whitespace.
-You may want to create your own minification as a part of your build process.
+You may want to create your own whitespace removal and minification as a part of your build process.

 Example of turning off the automatic indenting: